Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Methodology

 We propose ChartStruct, a spec-driven data curation pipeline for constructing structurally balanced chart-to-code corpora from large, heterogeneous plotting code repositories.
 Using this pipeline, we instantiate a 4K-scale corpus as the default training set for our main experiments, consisting of 3996 chart triplets $\mathcal{D} = \{(v, c, \mathcal{S})\}$, where $v$ is the chart image, $c$ the executable code, and $\mathcal{S}$ the corresponding Chart Specification.
 The same pipeline naturally supports smaller instantiations by adjusting the target density of structural fingerprints; in particular, we construct a 3K-scale variant (3008 samples) that is used for data efficiency analysis and ablation studies.

 \textbf{Taxonomy Alignment and Verification.} The ChartStruct curation pipeline begins by aligning raw chart data into our unified taxonomy to ensure consistency with our subsequent data curation pipeline.
-We curate our corpus primarily from ChartCoder~\cite{zhao2025chartcoder} and consolidate its 27 chart types into 20 canonical families by merging morphologically similar variants (e.g., area into line, bubble into scatter).
-Each candidate sample is retained only if its code executes successfully and can be \emph{losslessly mapped} into the Chart Specification schema.
-This verification stage filters the raw repository into a Spec-valid candidate pool, which serves for next topological balancing stage.
+We curate our corpus primarily from ChartCoder~\cite{zhao2025chartcoder} and consolidate its 27 chart types into 20 canonical families by merging morphologically similar variants (e.g., area into line, bubble into scatter), while retaining structurally distinctive cases such as contour as separate canonical families when they are identified during our curation process.
+The resulting per-sample taxonomy label is used directly as the ground-truth \textit{chart\_type} field in the Chart Specification to ensure annotation reliability.

+Candidate samples then undergo a two-stage verification process.
+The first stage re-executes all plotting code under a standardized environment, filtering out samples with latent runtime failures not caught by the original repository and reducing the pool to approximately 115K samples.
+The second stage verifies structural integrity.
+Although many scripts survive runtime execution, their source code often exhibits structural deficiencies inherited from large-scale template-driven code synthesis.
+These include degenerate plotting logic that merely varies surface-level parameters, or scripts whose plotting objects inherently lack essential attributes upon runtime traversal, making their underlying data-to-visual mappings unreliable or unrecoverable as training supervision.
+This verification stage filters the raw repository into a Spec-valid candidate pool of around 89k samples, which serves for the next topological balancing stage.

 \textbf{Structural Topology Tagging.} With a naive inspection of the verified candidate pool, we observe a pronounced topological imbalance inherited from the raw data source.
 For example, in the verified ChartCoder pool, certain chart families (e.g., \texttt{bar}) contain over 10,000 valid samples, yet the majority differ only in surface-level numeric values while sharing identical plotting logic, obscuring the long tail of structurally distinct chart configurations.
 To address this issue, ChartStruct assigns high-level \emph{structural signatures} derived from the Chart Specification to each sample, characterizing a chart’s underlying topology beyond surface-level content.
 We define a structural signature $\mathcal{S}_{struct}$ as a tuple of three core dimensions: (1) \textit{Coordinate Space} (Cartesian, Polar, or 3D); (2) \textit{Data Mode} (Explicit Values, Analytic Functions, or Matrix Grids); and (3) \textit{Composition Topology} (Single-series, Grouped/Stacked Multi-series, or Subplots).
 Enumerating these structural signatures $\mathcal{S}_{struct}$ across the verified pool yields 55 distinct categories spanning the 20 chart families.